sasha-ov/ECE5258-ICP/README.md

 This repository contains the implementation of a project focused on **Human Activity Recognition (HAR)** using various deep learning architectures, including **CNNs, LSTMs**, and **Temporal Convolutional Networks (TCNs)**.
 The project aims to explore whether Neural Networks can better classify static activities such as **sitting** and **standing**, which are particularly challenging for machine learning models.

 ---
+## ❓ Problem of Interest
+Human Activity Recognition (HAR) involves analyzing sensor data to determine an individual’s physical activity, such as walking 🚶, sitting 🪑, or standing 🧍.

+- **🌟 Applications:**
+  - Healthcare: Tracking patient mobility.
+  - Fitness Apps: Providing personalized insights.
+- **Objective:** Improve classification accuracy for challenging activities like sitting and standing.

+---

 ## 📂 Dataset
 The dataset used in this project is the **Human Activity Recognition Using Smartphones Dataset**, which includes: